 - Lee SK.
 The effects of group coaching on emotional intelligence and self-efficacy of nurses [dissertation].
 Seoul: Yonsei University; 2007.
 85 p.

 - Statistics Korea.
 2010 life tables for Korea [Internet].
 Seoul: Author; 2011 [cited 2012 Jan 16].
 Available from: http://kostat.go.kr/portal/korea/kor_nw/3/index.board?bmode=read&a- Seq=252533

 Each table, figure, and picture should be placed on a separate sheet.
 Number tables consecutively and supply a brief title at the top for each.
 Footnotes to tables should be indicated by superscript symbols (†, ‡, §, ǁ, ¶, #, ††, ‡‡…) unless abbreviations are explained in which case superscripts are not required.
-All abbreviations used should be described in table footnote by writing the abbreviation followed by colon sign and definition.
+All abbreviations used should be described in table footnote by writing the abbreviation followed by colon sign and definition, presented in alphabetical order.

 Tables and figures are printed only when they express more than can be done by words in the same amount of space.

 Do NOT indicate placement of tables of figures in the text.
 The editor will automatically place your tables and figures.

 3. HOW THE JOURNAL HANDLES COMPLAINTS AND APPEALS